-Training requirements will vary widely by customer, modules deployed, and configuration.
+Training requirements will vary widely by the customer, modules deployed, and configuration.
 Live training is typically provided by Epicor consulting services, Epicor University, or an Epicor Consulting partner.

-Self-service “Guided Learning” is also available easily within the application’s Help and Support panel along with single search access to online help articles, videos, the Epicor Learning Center, Embedded Education, EpicCare and EpicWeb.
-Guided Learning allows users to learn-as-you-go, walking them through a complete process in real-time within the application.
+Self-service “Guided Learning” is also available easily within the application’s Help and Support panel along with single search access to online help articles, videos, the Epicor Learning Center, Embedded Education, EpicCare, and EpicWeb.
+Guided Learning allows users to learn as you go, walking them through a complete process in real-time within the application.

 Do customers have access to EpicWeb?

 Yes.
 EpicWeb has a dedicated “Kinetic/ERP” section which you can find here: https://epicweb.epicor.com/products/kinetic-erp/documentation/cloud.

 This is where information, documentation, and communications unique to cloud customers are made available.
 Kinetic customers also have access to the Release: 2021.1 section of EpicWeb.

 I have more questions—what should I do?

 Please contact your sales representative or customer account manager.
 We are happy to discuss any questions you may have.